MongoDB Utilities¶

 , the collection zips

-, and outputting to a JSON file zips.json
+, and outputs to a JSON file zips.json

 .